-c) Base Salary
+Base Salary

-The CEO's Base Salary is determined by the Board of Directors, taking into account the peer group analysis mentioned above.
+The Base Salary of the CEO is determined by the Board of Directors, taking into account the peer group analysis mentioned above.

-d) Annual Variable Remuneration
+Annual Variable Remuneration

-The Variable Remuneration is a cash payment that is paid following the end of each financial year, depending on the achievement of specific and challenging performance targets as determined at the beginning of each financial year.
-The level of the CEO's Variable Remuneration is targeted at 100% of the Base Salary; it is capped at a maximum level of 200% of the Base Salary.
-The entire variable remuneration is at-risk, and therefore if performance targets are not achieved as per the defined objectives agreed by the Board of Directors, no variable remuneration is paid.
+The Variable Remuneration is a cash payment that is paid each year, depending on the achievement of specific and challenging performance targets.
+The level of the Variable Remuneration for the CEO is targeted at 100% of the Base Salary; it is capped at a maximum level of 200% of the Base Salary.
+The entire variable remuneration is at-risk, and therefore if performance targets are not achieved sufficiently, no variable remuneration is paid.

-The performance measures that are considered when awarding the variable remuneration to the CEO are split equally between common collective performance measures and individual performance measures.
+The performance measures that are considered when awarding the variable remuneration to the CEO are split equally between Common Collective performance measures and Individual performance measures.